UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 hence will be preferred going.

-#### The inversion operation defined by the judgmentally right unital concatenation operation on identifications
+#### The inversion operation defined by the definitionally right unital concatenation operation on identifications

 ```agda
 module _